jcbradbury/jcbradbury.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to J.C.
-Bradbury's personal webapge"
+Bradbury's personal webpage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a professor of economics at Kennesaw State University in metro-Atlanta, where I teach courses on microeconomics.
+I am a professor of economics at Kennesaw State University in metro-Atlanta.

 I work primarily in the fields of public economics and sports economics, and I have a strong interest in public policy.
 My recent research has focused on local economic development policy, particularly public financing of sports venues and film production incentives.
 I served as an appointed board member of the Development Authority of Cobb County from 2019 to 2023.
 I am currently an associate editor for *Journal of Sports Economics*.
 You can learn more about my work by clicking on the links in the headers and sidebar.